Qiucj/CrossedPaths-Android/README.md

 # CrossedPaths-Android
 A Decentralized COVID-19 Exposure Notification App for Android Devices
 ## Description
-- Users can activate CrossedPaths to track their time-stamped location.
+- Users can activate CrossedPaths to track their time-stamped locations.

 - Each time-stamped location is recorded and stored as an irreversible digital token.